redhat-partner-solutions/rhel-sriov-test/CONTRIBUTING.md

 ## Style Guidelines

-- Favour readability over brevity in both naming and structure
+- Favor readability over brevity in both naming and structure
 - Document the _why_ with comments, and the _what_ with clear code
 - When in doubt, follow the [PEP 8](https://peps.python.org/pep-0008/) style guide